steven1909/sh-crypt/README.md

 ## About

-SH Crypt is base on library pycrypto library algorithm and use more specifically the Electronic Code Book (ECB) for symetric encryption and decryption.
+SH Crypt is base on library cryptography algorithm and use more specifically the Electronic Code Book (ECB) for symetric encryption and decryption.

-Here are some exemple to use the library.
+Here are some code example to use the library.

 #### Generate a key, encrypt and decrypt text
 ```